Raju Murugan

-Raju Murugan is a writer, journalist turned filmmaker from Tiruvarur.
+Raju Murugan is a writer, journalist-turned-filmmaker from Tiruvarur village Abivirutheeswaram Near Koradacheri.
 His works include Vattiyum Muthalum, Ondru and Gypsy, all of which were published in Ananda Vikatan.
 He made his directorial debut with Cuckoo (2014).
-His second film, Joker, was awarded the Best Feature Film in Tamil award at the 64th National Film Awards.
+His second film, Joker, was conferred the Best Feature Film in Tamil award at the 64th National Film Awards.
 He worked as an assistant to Lingusamy for 3 years.